RocketCommunicationsInc/astro-uxds/_content/components/button.md

 - In button groups, the primary button with the preferred user action shall be placed on the right and all buttons with secondary actions to the left of the preferred action button.
 - Position buttons consistently across the application.
 Unless there is a good reason not to, right-align buttons in Astro applications.

-## Outline Button
+## Secondary Button

-Outline Buttons are an alternative button style to be used in situations where a de-emphasized button is beneficial in guiding the user to a preferred option.
-For example, use an outline button for the less preferred option in Ok/Cancel button pairings.
+Secondary Buttons are an alternative button style to be used in situations where a de-emphasized button is beneficial in guiding the user to a preferred option.
+For example, use an secondary button for the less preferred option in Ok/Cancel button pairings.

 ## Examples